Parallel Earth: 001898

 Cement, steel, lead, acrylic paint.

 Brooklyn adjusted quickly to aswangs, which can be noted in the anti-aswang features around this modern day murder door.
-The invasive species was unwittingly introduced to the New York City borough by a real estate developer who had illegally imported a breeding pair.
+The invasive species was unwittingly introduced to the New York City borough by a real estate developer who had illegally imported a breeding pair in 2015.
 They were caged in the atrium of a new condominium in the trendy neighborhood of Williamsburg to entice wealthy Filipino buyers.

 The pair, of course, could not be contained.
 Today, an estimated 8,000 call Brooklyn home, making hostile architecture like this more common.
 Ironically, older buildings in less gentrified neighborhoods still had the bars, spikes, and multiple locks that protected them in the city’s more violent past.
 So making them aswang-proof was easy.
-It’s the new luxury developments, with open floor plans and massive unobstructed windows, that are prime targets for roosting and hunting.
-It’s something overzealous developers should take as a sobering warning about the consequences of being tone deaf to community concerns.
+But the new luxury developments, with open floor plans and massive unobstructed windows, are prime targets for roosting by aswangs.
+The recent drop in leasing numbers in the once gentrifying area is a sobering warning about the consequences of flouting community concerns and environmental laws.

 Note the amount of space available for outdoor gatherings, such as barbecues, during daylight hours.